bgord/knowledge/README.md

 - Setup interactive rebase back to the first commit branched out of base branch
 - Switch to a branch even if you have unstaged changes
 - Take last n commits from the current branch, and apply them to another branch
+- Add submodule to a path
+- Pull changes that added a submodule

 ### [graphql](graphql.md)
 - Which packages should be used to setup a basic GraphQL server for Node.js?